-Pointing to the large disparities between black and white student achievement and the high numbers of students still failing, being retained, and dropping out, however, he said the most "powerful" role of the data has been to offer a "platform for the development of policies to address the need."
+Pointing to the large disparities between black and white student achievement and the high numbers of students still failing. being retained, and dropping out, however, he said the most "powerful" role of the data has been to offer a "platform for the development of policies to address the need.

-What turned out to be most valuable," said Ira Cutler, the associate director of the foundation and the director of New Futures, was how much attention [it] has focused on kids and their families and problems in the community that need to be fixed."

-The data-collection effort may have also given project officials a more realistic view of how much they can accomplish in five years.
+"What turned out to be most valuable said Ira Cutler, the associate director of the foundation and the director of New Futures. was how much attention [it] has focused on kids and their families and problems in the community that need to be fixed.
+The data-collection effort may have also given project officials a more realistic view. of how much they can accomplish in five grams, while offering enrichment and less formal teacher-student interaction, did not "serve as the foundation upon which more fundamental school changes might

-Kathy Emery, executive director of the collaborative managing the New Futures program in Dayton, noted that the Casey Foundation has "asked all the cities to relook at those numerical goals and decide whether we really want to hang on to the high numbers" they set initially.
+Kathy Emery, executive director of the collaborative managing the New Futures program in Dayton, noted that the Casey Foun-dation has "asked all the cities to relook at those numerical goals and decide whether we really want to hang on to the high numbers they set initially and a think